 Jungle walking offers you a lot of wildlife in this places.
 Not only once we encountered the howling monkeys with their terrifying sound.
 Often you could hear them or even see them and it was quite a show.
 Tiny dark brown monkeys with curled tails that make a sound as frightening as a gorilla, gorgeous defence mechanism.
 A lot of birds and the occasional eagles flying on top of you, all majestic creatures.
 The beach is right next to the jungle so the spiders are included in the ticket.
 Occasionally you could spot iguanas, scorpions getting in your shoes, or the gynormous grumpy toad getting out from the lagoon, the Portuguese Man-O-War jellyfish sunbathing on the beach with its unreal purple pink colours and extremely long tentacles, huge blue crabs inhabiting your tent, black lizards with green heads, tarantulas, bugs, ant highways, and everything in between.

 Some people said they’ve even seen a puma from far away, on one of the walks that you could adventure yourself on.
 This was maybe in the beginning when there was just the crew there.
-Some rumours about crocodiles as well :)) But just rumours!
+Some rumours about crocodiles as well :)) just rumours!
 Nothing to worry about, animals tend to run away when humans inhabit their space.
 You should worry more about the coconuts falling randomly.
 They can kill you.. or, in the best case scenario, you go coco-loco.
 It’s rare but it can happen.
 Don’t underestimate the palm leaves either.

-Music: The Global Stage
+Tribal Gathering Music: The Global Stage

 A celebration of cultural diversity was felt throughout the entire festival with artists bringing their music from all corners of the world.
-The highlights of the festival were definitely Mad Professor (the legend!) and Dub FX – what an energy (!) it was incredible to see him live with Mr. Woodnote and his talented wife Sahida; Nanoplex – future techno sound, even the pizzas were dancing; Krumelur – exquisite techno set as always but much more intimate and connected with the people; Josko – with many amazing sets, he’s the dj of the dj with an incredibly good selection of music; Grouch in Dub and his 3-4 hours closing set, leaving a microphone open for whoever had the courage to join him on stage – we had drumming and jew’s harp from the very talented festival crew who joined in.
+The highlights of the festival were definitely Mad Professor (the legend!) and Dub FX – what an energy (!) it was incredible to see him live with Mr. Woodnote and his talented wife Sahida; Nanoplex – future techno sound, even the pizzas were dancing; Krumelur – exquisite techno set as always but much more intimate and connected with the people; Josko – with many amazing sets, he’s like the dj of the djs with an incredibly good selection of music; Grouch in Dub and his 3-4 hours closing set, leaving a microphone open for whoever had the courage to join him on stage – we had drumming and jew’s harp from the very talented festival crew who joined in.
 It was great. (we also heard a rumour about Grouch: that he’s got a full 10 people band prepared to go on tour with for this summer);

-A big surprise for us was Mizeyesis – female dj & producer from the Northeastern United States who played a Drum & Bass / Jungle set, old school and too cool; and Tim (from Tribal Gathering) who opened the festival with a beautiful world music set (would love to hear it again online – blink blink), and also blasted us with some techno in one night- it was too good.
-Manu was also good (before Jokso & Nanoplex, we don’t know his dj name) .. super nice deep techno.
+A big surprise was Mizeyesis – dj & producer from the Northeastern United States who played a Drum & Bass / Jungle set, old school and too cool; and Tim (from Tribal Gathering) who opened the festival with a beautiful world music set (would love to hear it again online – blink blink), and also blasted us with some techno in one night- it was too good.
+Manu was also good (before Jokso & Nanoplex, don’t know his dj name) .. super nice deep techno.
 Where there is good vibes, there is good people.
 Cheers all around !
 More amazing artists to mention: Slack Baba, Kaya Project, Bayawaka, Dj Zhao, Rea and all our love for the Chicken Brothers.
 The morning radio show was a massive success !!

 Surprisingly good tribal bands and indigenous music projects, mentioning just a few of them: Wageiralle Drummers with traditional music from Belize, Doctor Nativo with beautiful music from Guatemaya, Kombilesa Mi with folkloric rap from Colombia – such a colourful concert!
 If anyone knows the name of the band who played the famous “El condor pasa” in the middle of the day, please leave a comment !